MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ## Next steps

-The [Terraform module for Cloud Adoption Framework enterprise-scale][caf-enterprise-scale] provides an accelerated path to building out your enterprise-scale landing zones.
+The [Terraform module for Cloud Adoption Framework Enterprise-scale][caf-enterprise-scale] provides an accelerated path to building out your enterprise-scale landing zones.
 It also provides the flexibility to expand and customize your deployment while maintaining a simplified approach to managing the configuration of each landing zone.

 To find out more, [review the module on the Terraform Registry][caf-enterprise-scale] and explore the [module documentation][gh-wiki] on GitHub.
 In the documentation, you'll find more examples and tutorials about how to customize your deployment.

-Learn how to [deploy the Terraform Module for Cloud Adoption Framework Enterprise-scale][hcl-deploy-es] through HashiCorp Learn.
+Learn how to [deploy the Terraform module for Azure landing zones][hcl-deploy-es] through HashiCorp Learn.
 From there, you can also discover how some parts of the module work.

 <!-- Common links -->